cjlaborde/johnlaborde.com/content/projects.md

 #### NuxtCommerce
 E-Commerce API build with Laravel and the front end is build using nuxt.js.
 The API is light and ideal for small businesses that include less than 99 products.
 The API has a strong focus on speed and security.

-#### Emails Plus
-A SaaS email marketing app that helps you manage multiple online marketing campaigns in one place.
-Include schedule emails and email management tools.